KappaFace: Adaptive Additive Angular Margin Loss for Deep Face Recognition: Introduction

-In this paper, we propose Adaptive Additive Angular Margin Loss (KappaFace) to further tackle these challenges.
-Unlike some of the recent works, we adopt the von Mises-Fisher distribution (vMF) and present a method based on concentration and population parameters of a training dataset to achieve an adaptable class-based margin loss.
-The vMF is used for modeling the hyperspherical distribution of instances of a certain class, along with estimation of the class concentration, which reflect its hardness caused by a variation in facial angles, ages, and resolutions.
-Therefore, we aim to balance additive margins between the classes to improve generalization ability for imbalanced datasets.
-As shown in Fig. \ref{fig:margin_change}, our approach behaves differently across varying scenarios from rugged to easy classes and from scarce to popular classes, demonstrating our approach is highly adaptive and effective for imbalanced training datasets.
-Our main contributions are summarized as follows:
+{In contrast to recent approaches, our novel method, denoted as \mbox{\SystemName}, uniquely employs the von Mises-Fisher distribution (vMF) to create a method that leverages both the concentration and population parameters of a training dataset.
+This design results in an adaptive class-based margin loss.} Especially, the vMF is utilized to model the spherical distribution of instances of given identities, as well as to estimate the class concentration parameter, which reflects the difficulty in learning due to variations in facial angles, ages, and resolutions. {Building upon the family of margin-based objectives, first introduced by by ArcFace ~\mbox{\cite{deng2019arcface}}, our core objective is to refine and balance these margins across classes.
+This approach strategically enhances the generalization capabilities, particularly for datasets with class imbalance.} As shown in Fig. \ref{fig:margin_change} our approach behaves differently across multiple scenarios, which include classes of different learning difficulties as well as varying populations, making our approach flexible and effective for highly imbalanced training datasets.
+Our main contributions are summarized as follows\footnote{Our code is available here: \url{https://github.com/chingisooinar/KappaFace}}:

 \begin{itemize}